anyc/toolsnstuff/README.md

 * list_pkgs_by_size.sh: sort installed packages by disk space usage on Gentoo
 * nemo-installer4maemo.sh: install Nemo on the SD card from within Maemo (Nokia N900)
 * portable_asm_vc2gcc.py: create GCC-compatible assembler from VC-style assembler
+* ts2mkv.py: extracts a subtitle stream from a .ts file, converts with multiple threads the subtitle images into text and merges video, audio and subtitles into a MKV container
 * unattended_upgrades_genlist: create a list of used repositories for unattended-upgrades on Ubuntu
 * unused_declarations.sh: find unused declarations in C code
 * wait4port.sh: script that shows a kdialog until a TCP port becomes available